Between War And Red Tape, Many Iraqis Lack Official Papers - UrduPoint

 According to the UN, one million Iraqis are living with at least one missing civil status document in a country still struggling to recover five years on from IS' defeat back in 2017.

-Marriage contracts agreed under the militant group's rule have yet to be recognised, along with the children born out of these unions.
+Marriage contracts agreed under the jihadist group's rule have yet to be recognised, along with the children born out of these unions.

 In cooperation with the interior ministry, his ministry coordinates mobile missions in camps to allow displaced people to obtain their missing documents, Ali Jahangir said.